 When you select one of these categories (example: Shrubs), the plants selected for that category will be displayed in the list.

 Trees and shrubs are represented by individual symbols (blocks) in your drawings.
 Shrub Areas and groundcovers are depicted by hatches, with a single hatch representing a contiguous area that is planted with the same shrub or groundcover.
 For more information, see our Selecting Plant Symbols documentation.

-If you want, you can assign plants within each of these categories to groups, or subcategories, using the menu pictured below.
+If you want, you can assign plants within each of these categories to groups, or subcategories, using the menu pictured to the right.
 This example shows the available subcategories for the Trees category.

 The groupings for any category are valuable if you specifically want those groups separate in the Plant Schedule.
 For example, if plants are added to the groupings of Trees as well as Palm Trees, the Plant Schedule will first list the trees and then list the palm trees under the Palm Trees heading.

 Groupings are also valuable if you want to make placing plants easier by dividing your plant palette.
 For example, your shrubs may have the bulk of plants under the Shrubs category, but certain areas of the project will have shade plants or native shrubs.
 When you place some of these plants, you can go to that grouping and only see the plants in question.

 Managing & Editing Plant Groups (Subcategories)

 Plant groups are now fully customizable.
 You can add, edit, and delete groups for each plant category from within the Planting Preferences screen.
 If you want, you can create a different set of plant groups of each of your Preference Sets.
 For information and instructions, see the plant groups section of our Planting Preferences documentation.

 Want a plant group to be specific to a project?
 Here's how:

 1. Open the project where you want to use the plant group, and add the group in the Planting Preferences.